Blink: The Power of Thinking Without Thinking: Research and examples

 The studies of Paul Ekman, a psychologist who created the Facial Action Coding System (FACS), indicates that a lot of "thin slicing" can be done within seconds by unconsciously analyzing a person's fleeting look called a microexpression.
 Ekman claims that the face is a rich source of what is going on inside our mind and although many facial expressions can be made voluntarily, our faces are also dictated by an involuntary system that automatically expresses our emotions.
 One example of how movements of the face result in emotions is shown in an experiment from Paul Ekman, Wallace V. Friesen and Robert Levenson.
 They asked their test subjects to remember negative or burdening experiences.
 Another group was asked only to make faces that resembled negative feelings like anger, sadness and the like.
 Both groups were connected to sensors which measured their physiological reactions (pulse and body temperature).
 Interestingly the latter group showed the same physical reactions as the first group.

 In a study done by Fritz Strack and his colleagues, students had to watch a movie.
 One group did so with a pen between their teeth while the other group had to hold the pen with their lips.
 The first group interpreted the movie funnier than the second, because the muscles responsible for smiling were used and then made the brain release hormones related to being happy.
 These studies show that facial expressions are not only the result of emotions but can also be their cause.

 The book finishes with the case of sexism suffered by Abbie Conant, when she was the trombone soloist of the Munich Philharmonic, and its director, Sergiu Celibidache, relegated her to minor positions, made her receive a lower wage than her male colleagues and looked down on her from 1980 to 1993, when she finally left the orchestra.
+Gladwell said Conant's story was "my inspiration" for the book.